 [Regulation 3 amended in Gazette 2 Jul 1996 p.
 3197.]

 3A.
-Prescribed universities
+Universities prescribed (Act s.
+3(1) botanist)

-For the purposes of paragraph (a)(ii) of the definition of “botanist” in section 3(1) of the Act, the universities specified in Schedule 2 are prescribed universities.
+For the purposes of paragraph (a)(ii) of the definition of botanist in section 3(1) of the Act, the universities specified in Schedule 2 are prescribed universities.

 [Regulation 3A inserted in Gazette 2 Jul 1996 p.
 3197.]

-4. Approved analysts (section 3(1))
+4. Classes of person prescribed (Act s.
+3(1) approved analyst)

-For the purposes of paragraph (b) of the definition of “approved analyst” in section 3(1) of the Act, a person who belongs to a class set out in the Table to this regulation is an approved analyst.
+For the purposes of paragraph (b) of the definition of approved analyst in section 3(1) of the Act, a person who belongs to a class set out in the Table to this regulation is an approved analyst.

 Table